open-edge-insights/eii-tools/VideoProfiler/README.md

 ## Installing Video Profiler requirements

-1. To install EIS libs on bare-metal, follow the [README](../../common/README.md) of eis_libs_installer.
+1. To install EII libs on bare-metal, follow the [README](../../common/README.md) of eii_libs_installer.

 2. Run this command to install the requirements of Video Profiler